Trump: ex-adviser Flynn should seek immunity in Russia probe

 The Russian government has denied the allegations and denied that it hacked emails of Democratic groups and released information to tip the election toward Trump, who has called for better U.S. relations with Moscow.

-King, an independent who caucuses with the Democrats, defended the investigations in a CNN interview.

-"This is not a witch hunt," he said.
+In a CNN interview on Friday, King defended the investigations.
+"This is not a witch hunt," King said.
 "This is an effort to get to the truth of some very important questions.

 "There is no doubt whatsoever that the Russians were behind an effort to interfere in our elections," he said.
 "To continue to deny that - it just flies in the face of all of the reality."